-- When planning how you will involve people, it is important to think about what might go wrong and how you might handle any challenges that arise. - A PPI Ready: Researcher Planning Canvas was developed by MacCarthy et al7, which researchers may find useful when considering potential challenges and how to address them. - In some instances, patients may need additional support (emotional), it is a good idea to identify supports that could be offered to patients should they need it. - Patients may also need practical supports to be involved.
-For example, not all patients will have easy access to a computer.
+- When planning how you will involve PPI, it is important to think about what might go wrong and how you might handle any challenges that arise. - A PPI Ready: Researcher Planning Canvas was developed by MacCarthy et al7, which researchers may find useful when considering potential challenges and how to address them. - In some instances, PPI Contributors may need psychological support.
+It is a good idea to identify supports that could be offered to PPI Contributors should they need it. - PPI Contributors may also need practical supports to be involved.
+For example, not all PPI Contributors might have easy access to a computer.
 Offer to post printed copies of information and allow for additional time for people to read information and paperwork.
 Some people may need to use the phone as opposed to a computer to join meetings.
 These practical needs should be assessed at the start.

-Additional things to consider-
+Additional things to consider

 - A number of universities within the Republic of Ireland already have dedicated individuals, infrastructure, training, or programmes in place dedicated to PPI.
-We strongly recommend that you engage with these local resources when planning how patient involvement will be integrated into your project. - Engagement can sometimes be mistaken for involvement (more information on both in section 2).
-While engagement activities are important and can often lead to involvement opportunities, it is predominantly involvement that should be outlined in this section - Involvement is conducted 'with' or 'by' people affected by cancer.

-For translational biomedical laboratory based research it can be difficult to initially envision the practicalities of how patients can be involved in a research project in a meaningful way.
-However, there are a lot of valuable opportunities to involve patients in this type of research.
-Further guidance on PPI in lab-based research can be found here-https://sites.google.com/parkinsons.org.uk/ppi-in-lab-based-research/home
+We strongly recommend that you engage with these local resources when planning how PPI will be integrated into your project. - Engagement can sometimes be mistaken for involvement (more information on both in Section 2).
+While engagement activities are important and can often lead to involvement opportunities, it is predominantly involvement that should be outlined in this section.
+Involvement is conducted 'with' or 'by' people affected by cancer. - For translational biomedical laboratory-based research it can be difficult to initially envision the practicalities of how PPI Contributors can be involved in a research project in a meaningful way.
+However, there are a lot of valuable opportunities to involve PPI Contributors in this type of research.
+Further guidance on PPI in lab-based research can be found here: https://sites.google.com/parkinsons.org.uk/ppi-in-lab-based-research/home